!Header Logo

 Symptoms

 If Fido gets the flu, he’ll likely have many of the same symptoms as you would, such as coughing, nasal discharge, fever, lethargy, and reduced appetite.
 Of these, coughing is the most common.
 It may also be the most persistent.
 That said, our furry friends all react differently to the flu.
 Some pups will not show any symptoms at all.
 Other dogs may bounce back after a few days, or stay sick for weeks.
 A few will become severely ill.
 In rare cases, dog flu can be fatal.
 Senior dogs and pooches with chronic illnesses and/or immune deficiencies are at highest risk.
+If you have an older dog, you might also be interested in our guide on Summer Care for Senior Dogs to help keep your furry friend healthy year-round.

 Spread